rcbops/rpc-deploy/README.md

 to load the various states and execute the appropriate script if it's available.
 If all scripts have been run, then the server will attempt to localboot.

-Preflight will direct the server to update firwmare, configure Out of Band Management, and configure RAID.
+Preflight will direct the server to update firmware, configure Out of Band Management, and configure RAID.
 Provision will boot the server into the OS and configure it based on the generated preseed/kickstart.

 ### Environment Variables for build.sh